 Day-to-day management and operations are delegated to an Executive Team, which is led by our Chief Executive.
 You can find out more about our Executive Team here:

-Tara lives in Gateshead with her husband and son where she enjoys family time, cooking and escaping in films and books.
+Tara likes to explore the UK in a campervan with her husband and son as well as cooking and escaping into films and books.

 We employ over 800 staff to ensure our service users receive the best care and support every day.